-Whistleblowers are affecting a lot of businesses and organizations or companies, most people believe they’re doing the right thing by reporting wrongdoings in a company.
-There are however some regulatory requirements for whistleblowers which must be followed if they don’t want to get themselves into trouble.
-Most governments are creating new rules regarding whistleblowers so as to challenge wrongdoings and illegal activities that are going on in a company or organization.
-There are a lot of things financial organizations need to know regarding the new regulations and they must comply with these rules in order to stay out of trouble.
+Whistleblowers affect many businesses, organizations, and companies.
+People believe they’re doing the right thing by reporting wrongdoings in a company.
+There are, however, some regulatory requirements for whistleblowers if they don’t want to get themselves into trouble.
+Most governments are creating new rules regarding whistleblowers to challenge wrongdoings and illegal activities that are going on in a company or organization.
+There are a lot of things financial organizations need to know regarding the new regulations, and they must comply with these rules to stay out of trouble.

-There are whistleblower and reporting channels available for employees to report wrong activities going on in any institution.
-New rules are made to encourage employees to expose any wrong activity so that those responsible can fix the problem before it gets bigger.
-Majority of people won’t bother to report wrongdoings, especially if they believe they’ll suffer reprisals when they speak up.
-While those that have the courage to speak up and don’t know how the whistleblower’s regulations work they’ll be reluctant to come forward the issue.
+There are whistleblowers and reporting channels available for employees to report illegal activities going on in a business.
+Making new rules to encourage employees to expose illegal activity so that those responsible can fix the problem before it gets bigger.
+Most people don’t bother to report wrongdoings, especially if they believe they’ll suffer reprisals when they speak up.
+While those that dare to speak up and don’t know how the whistleblower’s regulations work, they’ll be reluctant to come forward the issue.

-Whistleblowers can get your company into trouble so you have to understand how to deal with them appropriately instead of making things worse, here are some actionable steps to take when dealing with a whistleblower;
+Whistleblowers can get your company into trouble, so you have to understand how to deal with them appropriately instead of making things worse, here are some steps to take when dealing with a whistleblower;

-One of the best ways to deal with a whistleblower is to listen to his or her concerns.
-Let him describe what he is going through, and don’t rush to make judgments.
-Even if you believe they’re at fault don’t conclude that they’re wrong.
+The best way to deal with a whistleblower is to listen to his or her concerns.
+Let him describe what he is going through and don’t rush to make judgments.
+Even if you believe they’re at fault, don’t conclude that they’re wrong.
 Take some time after you meet with the whistleblower to remedy the situation before the employee files a complaint.
 Takedown notes of the grievances they’re talking about before making any decision.
 Think about the best way to handle the problem.

-After your meeting with a whistleblower, as an employer don’t make any judgment within the first meeting, you should tell the whistleblower that you’ll review all the mentioned allegations and will report back after going through all the details and conducting proper investigation, let him know that you’ll be in touch with him throughout the process.
-He will also be allowed to follow up regarding the matter.
-Every action that’s taken should be documented at every stage of the process.
+After meeting with a whistleblower, the employer should make appropriate corrections.
+You should tell the whistleblower that you’ll review all the mentioned allegations and will report back after going through all the details and conducting a proper investigation.
+Let him know that you’ll be in touch with him throughout the process.
+Document any action and discussions at every stage of the process.

 Investigate The Matter Properly

-You need to investigate the problem in a fair manner so that you can come up with a fair solution.
-You should document all the investigative reports that they might use when things get out of hand and reach the court.
-When you’re done with your investigations you can then talk with the whistleblower and describe to him what you came up with during your inquiry, though you don’t need to provide a lengthy explanation to the whistleblower on how you came up with the results.
+You need to investigate the problem fairly so that you can come up with an appropriate solution.
+You should document all the investigative reports that will be used when things get out of hand and court action is taken.
+After your investigations, meet again with the whistleblower.
+Describe to him what you came up with during your inquiry, though you don’t need to provide a lengthy explanation to the whistleblower on how you came up with the results.
 Briefly explain things that may be beneficial to getting back on track by addressing his concerns.

-If his allegations were rejected he might request to know why.
-Employers and company representative should be careful as to limit disclosure on how they conducted their investigation and why they rejected his allegations.
+The investigations of the allegations may turn out to be in favor of the company.
+Employers and company representatives should be careful as to limit disclosure on how they conducted their investigation and why they denied the claims.
 You should document all your communications with the whistleblower.

-If the whistleblowers’ allegations turned out to be true, then you should be honest and take all the necessary steps that are needed in order to fix the problem.
+If the whistleblowers” allegations turned out to be accurate, then be honest and take all the necessary steps to fix the problem.
 You should thank them or even apologize and let them know that you’re always open to hearing from them when there is a problem within the company.
-To show them you’re concerned you should consider awarding them for forwarding the issue to you.
-This is one of the best ways to deal with whistleblowers.
+To show them you’re concerned, you should consider awarding them for forwarding the issue to you.
+Acknowledging the concerns of an employee is the best way to deal with whistleblowers.

-Most employers and company representative make the mistake of ignoring whistleblower claims because they believe they’re in charge and they look down upon the whistleblower.
+Most employers and company representatives make the mistake of ignoring whistleblower claims because they believe they’re in charge, and they look down upon the whistleblower.
 Employers might think they are the employee is powerless to do anything.
-As soon as the whistleblower mobilizes other people and legal action is taken, that’s when companies will start getting serious on the matter and by that time it is too late because whistleblowers have gathered all the required evidence that’s required in the eyes of the law.
-Before you know it a lot of damage has been done to your company.
-That’s why it’s important to listen to and address the concerns of any whistleblower as soon as possible.
+As soon as the whistleblower mobilizes other people and takes legal action, companies will start getting serious on the matter.
+By that time, it is too late because whistleblowers have gathered all the necessary evidence.
+Before you know it, your company will be correcting the problem and paying out damages.
+It is essential to listen to and address the concerns of any whistleblower as soon as possible.

-If you have a problem with a whistleblower or wish to discuss a dangerous or unsafe practice of business, visit us at Massey & Duffy to learn how to deal with the matter legally without causing any damages.
+If you have a problem with a whistleblower or wish to discuss a dangerous or unsafe practice of business, visit us at Massey & Duffy to learn how to deal with the matter.